ckeditor/ckeditor5/packages/ckeditor5-code-block/docs/features/code-blocks.md

 There could be situations when there is no obvious way to set the caret before or after a block of code and type.
 This can happen when the code block is preceded or followed by a widget (e.g. a table) or when the code block is the first or the last child of the document (or both).

 * To type **before the code block**: Put the selection at the beginning of the first line of the code block and press <kbd>Enter</kbd>.
 Move the selection to the empty line that has been created and press <kbd>Enter</kbd> again.
-A new paragraph that you can type in will be created before the code block.
+If you do this twice, a new paragraph that you can type in will be created before the code block.

 	{@img assets/img/code-blocks-typing-before.gif 770 The animation shows typing before the code blocks in CKEditor 5 rich text editor.}

-* To type **after the code block**: Put the selection at the end of the last line of the code block and press <kbd>Enter</kbd> twice.
+* To type **after the code block**: Put the selection at the end of the last line of the code block and press <kbd>Enter</kbd> three times.
 A new paragraph that you can type in will be created after the code block.

 	{@img assets/img/code-blocks-typing-after.gif 770 The animation shows typing after the code blocks in CKEditor 5 rich text editor.}